rootsecdev/Microsoft-Blue-Forest/PFSENSE/Readme.md

     ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE31.PNG)

 22. Finally for the optional interface type in hn2.
 You will notice the MAC address for hn2 matches the nic card for our private switch network card.
-Secondly you will notice it matches our IP address range I assigned to my domain controller. (redo screenshot for documentation.
-Screenshot shows hn1)
+Secondly you will notice it matches our IP address range I assigned to my domain controller.

     ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE32.PNG)

-23. Type y to proceed with the configuration (redo screenshot for documentation.
-Screenshot shows wrong order)
+23. Type y to proceed with the configuration

     ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE33.PNG)

 24. You will notice that the IP address for our LAN does not match what we actually need for our LAN (management network).
-This will need to be changed. (redo screenshot for documentation.
-Screenshot shows wrong order)
+This will need to be changed.

     ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE35.PNG)

 25. Enter Option 2 to assign IP addresses to our interfaces.
-Select 2 for LAN. (redo screenshot for documentation.
-Screenshot shows wrong order)
+Select 2 for LAN.

    ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE36.PNG)